SEB-Core/mongoose-recipes/README.md

 <br>

-Back in our `userController.js`, we need to make sure we populate the recipes field when we get our user from the database.
+Back in your `userController.js`, you need to make sure you populate the recipes field when you get your user from the database.

 Add `.populate('recipes')` to the end of the query: